hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/realtime-feed/2-sync-todo.md

 We are not going to use that approach here since we don't want public list UI to be automatically updated.

-In the Subscription component of the previous step, we only get the latest todo and not the existing list.
+In the Subscription method of the previous step, we only get the latest todo and not the existing list.
 We will now write a simple query to fetch the list of existing public todos.

 ```typescript
 export class TodoPublicList implements OnInit {